Reconstruction era: Dating

 The Reconstruction era had historically been dated from the end of the Civil War in 1865 until 1877, though other periodization schemes have been proposed more recently.
 In the 20th century, most scholars began their review in 1865, with the end of formal hostilities between the North and South.
-However, in his landmark 1988 monograph Reconstruction, Eric Foner proposed 1863, starting with the Emancipation Proclamation, Port Royal Experiment, and earnest debate of Reconstruction policies during the war.
+However, in his landmark 1988 monograph Reconstruction, Eric Foner proposes 1863, starting with the Emancipation Proclamation, Port Royal Experiment, and earnest debate of Reconstruction policies during the war.
 By 2017, among scholars it was widely understood that Reconstruction started in either "1863 with the Emancipation Proclamation or 1865 with the end of the war".

 The Reconstruction Era National Historical Park proposed 1861 as a starting date, interpreting Reconstruction as beginning "as soon as the Union captured territory in the Confederacy".
-According to Downs and Masur, "Reconstruction began when the first US soldiers arrived in slaveholding territory, and enslaved people escaped..."
+According to Downs and Masur, "Reconstruction began when the first US soldiers arrived in slaveholding territory, and enslaved people escaped".
 Soon afterwards, early discourse and experimentation began regarding Reconstruction policies.
 The policies provided opportunities to enslaved Gullah populations in the Sea Islands who became free overnight on November 7, 1861, after the Battle of Port Royal when slaveholders fled.
-After the battle, reconstruction policies were implemented under the Port Royal Experiment which were education, landownership, and labor reform.
+After the battle, Reconstruction policies were implemented under the Port Royal Experiment which were education, landownership, and labor reform.
 This transition to a free society was called "Rehearsal for Reconstruction".

 The conventional end of Reconstruction is 1877, with the reduction of the role of federal troops in regional politics.
 Later dates have been suggested.
-Fritzhugh Brundage proposed that Reconstruction ended in 1890, when Republicans failed to pass the Lodge Bill to secure voting rights for Black Americans in the South.
-Heather Cox Richardson argued that for a periodization from 1865 until 1920, when the election of President Warren G. Harding marked the end of a national sentiment in favor of using government to promote equality.
-Manisha Sinha periodized Reconstruction from 1860—when Lincoln won office as a president opposed to slavery—until 1920, when America ratified the Nineteenth Amendment to the United States Constitution affirming the right of women to vote, which Sinha called "the last Reconstruction amendment" because it drew upon a Reconstruction belief that government could protect civil and political rights.
+Fritzhugh Brundage proposes that Reconstruction ended in 1890, when Republicans failed to pass the Lodge Bill to secure voting rights for Black Americans in the South.
+Heather Cox Richardson argues for a periodization from 1865 until 1920, when the election of President Warren G. Harding marked the end of a national sentiment in favor of using government to promote equality.
+Manisha Sinha periodizes Reconstruction from 1860—when Lincoln won office as a president opposed to slavery—until 1920, when America ratified the Nineteenth Amendment to the United States Constitution affirming the right of women to vote, which Sinha calls "the last Reconstruction amendment" because it drew upon a Reconstruction belief that government could protect civil and political rights.